lhr-solar/Power-Generation/README.md

 Sunspot is a proposed laminator PCB used to automate the process of the solar cells.
 It monitors temperature and vacuum pressure, and provides real-time display of the temperature distribution experienced by the laminated cells.

+### Heliosphere

+Heliosphere is a controls PCB for managing light and temperature control of the solar cell and solar module testing setup.
+It is integrated with the PV Curve Tracer and Blackbody B to provide a feedback loop ensuring a consistent test setup.

 ### Eclipse